STAY TUNED

 If the agreement on sharing common property has not been reached, the matter the civil court decides on this matter in a special lawsuit on the division of property acquired through marriage, which is most likely to be initiated after the divorce.

-In this procedure, the Serbian court will establish international jurisdiction if the defendant is resident in Serbia.
-The Serbian court will also be competent in the place of permanent or temporary residence of the petitioner in Serbia, but only on condition that the property that is the subject to dispute is also located in the territory of Serbia.
+In this procedure, the Serbian court will establish international jurisdiction if the defendant is a resident in Serbia.
+The Serbian court will also be competent in the place of permanent or temporary residence of the petitioner in Serbia, but only on condition that the property that is subject to dispute is also located in the territory of Serbia.

 For the property abroad, the Serbian court may be competent only with the consent of the defendant as follows:

 The Serbian court will also be competent in the matter of real estate located on the Serbian territory.
-It is not necessary for either party to have a place of residence in the Serbian territory.
+It is not necessary for either party to have a place of residence in Serbian territory.

 In property disputes, it is possible for the spouses to agree on the jurisdiction of our court but provided that at least one of the spouses is a Serbian citizen.
 Spouses may also agree on the jurisdiction of a foreign court, but it is necessary for at least one spouse to be a foreign citizen and that the property in the matter is on the Serbian territory.